 This number may be intimidating, but it’s an important one to remember – and gratifying to watch reduce over time.

-8) Monthly payment amount.
+8) The monthly payment amount.

 Fill out this column even for loans not currently in repayment, so you don’t lose track of the loan.